 Stony Point Surgery Center and MEDARVA West Creek Surgery Centers are not inpatient hospitals and therefore only perform scheduled surgeries.
 Unlike hospitals, we do not treat patients who are sick.

-- All patients and accompanying family members are required to wear a mask while inside our facilities.
+All patients, accompanying family members and employees are required to wear a mask while inside our facilities.

 Important Information Regarding